h7b/h7b-dendron/notes/notes.daily.2022-11-16.create-trading-spreadsheet.md

 [Click here](https://docs.google.com/spreadsheets/d/1CMeBjHsBpL8_txMd6hhwQkfvEhAknmi-rNLycZaXszc/edit?usp=sharing) to access my work-in-progress spreadsheet, with sample data.

-2022-12-09 update:
+2022-12-09 update: TIL:
-- TIL: I can simply use the [[notes.tutorial.google-sheets-excel.function.importxml]] formula to import the historical data from [investing.com](https://www.investing.com/) into Google Sheets.
-[Click here](https://blog.coupler.io/googlefinance-function-advanced-tutorial/) to read the tutorial written by `coupler.io`
+- I can simply use the [[notes.tutorial.google-sheets-excel.function.importxml]] formula to import the historical data from [investing.com](https://www.investing.com/) into Google Sheets.
+[Click here](https://blog.coupler.io/googlefinance-function-advanced-tutorial/) to read the tutorial written by `coupler.io`.
+For this reason, the plan to practice python for web scraping is procrastinated again
+- IMPORTXML seems to be refreshed automatically every day, which is good enough for my simple trading sheet
-- TIL: Apply [[notes.tutorial.google-sheets-excel.tips.custom-formatting-numbers]] to indicate the `millions` by `M`, the `thousands` with a `k`.
+- Apply [[notes.tutorial.google-sheets-excel.tips.custom-formatting-numbers]] to indicate the `millions` by `M`, the `thousands` with a `k`.